-The Illyrieskakaja (aka Albanian Illyrian and Albanian and Illyrian in English) belongs to the Illyrian Shorthorn cattle group and is a brachyceros type.
+The Illyrian (aka Albanian Illyrian and Albanian; Illyrieskakaja in Albanian) belongs to the Illyrian Shorthorn cattle group and is a brachyceros type.

 Brachyceros type cattle are described as: